dogoncouch/gentoo-laptop/README.md

 ## Introduction

-### Trace Linux
+### This Repository
-Trace Linux is a Linux distribution that only exists as documentation and example configuration files.
-It is based on [Gentoo Linux](https://gentoo.org), and made for development and network analysis, primarily on laptops.
+This repository contains documentation and configuration resources for installing [Gentoo Linux](https://gentoo.org) on laptops.
+It is currently geared toward network testing.

-This is a companion guide to the [Gentoo install documentation](https://wiki.gentoo.org/wiki/Handbook:AMD64#Installing_Gentoo).
+This file (README.md) is a companion guide to the [Gentoo install documentation](https://wiki.gentoo.org/wiki/Handbook:AMD64#Installing_Gentoo).
 It can be deployed quickly (about a day of compile time on an i3; it is Gentoo), supports a wide range of laptop hardware, and features sets to quickly install groups of software.

+If you are installing using our configuration files, make sure that this file (README.md) and the configuration files are the same version.

 ### The Kernel
 The kernel and initramfs are compiled using genkernel-next.
 Kernel configuration is largely based on the [Kali Linux](https://www.kali.org/) configuration, which has excellent laptop hardware support.